 OFS has made significant progress towards winding down TARP investments.
-As of September 30, 2016, OFS had collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, as well as an additional \$17.5 billion from Treasury's equity stake in American International Group, Inc. Of the original ten investment programs, eight are effectively closed.
-Investment programs with remaining outstanding balances include the Capital Purchase Program (\$210 million) and the Community Development Capital Initiative (\$420 million).
-OFS continues to wind down those positions as quickly as is practicable.
+As of September 30, 2017, OFS had collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, as well as an additional \$17.5 billion from Treasury's equity stake in American International Group, Inc. Of the original ten investment programs, eight are effectively closed.
+Investment programs with remaining outstanding balances include the Capital Purchase Program (\$48 million) and the Community Development Capital Initiative (\$75 million).
+OFS continues to wind-down those positions as quickly as practicable.

-In addition to winding down the investment programs under TARP, we are preparing to retire the largest TARP housing program, Making Home Affordable (MHA), as required by the Consolidated Appropriations Act, 2016 (the Act).
-Homeowners will be able to apply for MHA assistance through December 30, 2016, and servicers will evaluate applications with the goal of completing the work by December 2017, at which point the program will enter a steady state to pay the incentives on modifications that remain current.
-More than 2.7 million homeowner assistance actions have taken place through the MHA, including nearly 1.7 million permanent modifications through the Home Affordable Modification Program (HAMP).
+In addition to winding down the investment programs under TARP, TARP's largest housing program, Making Home Affordable (MHA), closed to new applications as of December 30, 2016, as required by the Consolidated Appropriations Act, 2016 (the Act).
+More than 2.9 million homeowner assistance actions have taken place through the MHA, including 1.7 million permanent modifications through the Home Affordable Modification Program (HAMP).
 In addition, MHA has indirectly assisted millions more by setting new standards and changing industry practices that led to more affordable and sustainable private modifications.
-In total, through government programs as well as additional private sector efforts, approximately 10.9 million families have received help.
 MHA has also demonstrated that a mortgage modification can be a sustainable option for homeowners seeking to avoid foreclosure.
 As we continue to execute the MHA wind-down, we are actively engaged with stakeholders on what the future of loss mitigation should include to ensure a smooth and successful transition for the mortgage servicing industry to life after MHA.

-To date, our efforts through the Hardest Hit Fund (HHF) have assisted approximately a quarter of a million American homeowners in preventing avoidable foreclosures, and helped stabilize neighborhoods in 18 states and the District of Columbia.
-In the last year alone, HHF programs assisted more than 25,000 households.
+To date, our efforts through the Hardest Hit Fund (HHF) have assisted approximately 319,000 American homeowners in preventing avoidable foreclosures, and helped stabilize neighborhoods in 18 states and the District of Columbia.
+In the last year alone, HHF programs assisted approximately 50,000 households.
 Notwithstanding these accomplishments and recent improvements in the economy, the recovery of the housing market remains uneven.
 While state unemployment rates and home prices have generally improved, many homeowners and neighborhoods continue to face obstacles.
 Many of the states participating in the HHF continue to exceed the national average for underemployment and negative equity and many experience higher than average rates of serious mortgage delinquency.
 In addition, blighted and vacant properties depress property values in many communities that would otherwise benefit from the rise in home prices, while other communities are unable to attract new homebuyers to stimulate market activity.
 Recognizing the current and persistent need among HHF states, the Act included a provision that allowed OFS to commit an additional \$2.0 billion in TARP funds to the program.
 On February 19, 2016, OFS announced that the \$2.0 billion would be allocated to existing HHF program participants.
 By June 2016, OFS had completed the allocation process and made available the additional funds to Housing Finance Agencies (HFAs).

 The financial and performance data contained in this report are reliable and complete.
-For the eighth consecutive year, OFS has earned unmodified opinions from the GAO on its financial statements for TARP, and its internal control over financial reporting for TARP.
+For the ninth consecutive year, OFS has earned an unmodified opinion from the GAO on its financial statements for TARP, and its internal control over financial reporting for TARP.